Eldoret: Roads

-The Trans-African highway passes through the city central business district.
+The Trans-African highway passes through the town's central business district.

 Railway

-The city is also served by the Kenya-Uganda railway.
+The town is also served by the Kenya-Uganda railway.
+Construction began in 1920, reaching Eldoret in 1924 and winding up at Kampala in 1930.
+This extension put Eldoret town itself 64 miles away from the railhead, an occurrence that birthed the town’s famous moniker of Farm 64 which morphed into Sisibo through vernacular influence.
+Construction of the Eldoret line paved the way for the extension of other branch lines into areas of high European settlement such as Kitale, Nyahururu, and Nanyuki.
+Railway presence in these towns created a reliable means of transporting farm produce, thus leading to their growth and development as the colony’s bread baskets.

 Power

 The French renewable energy firm Voltalia is building a 40-megawatt (MW) solar plant for compatriot Kenya-based French solar firm Alten Africa in Kesses, Eldoret.
 Once it goes into commercial operation, scheduled for March 2020, approximately 123.6GWh of clean electricity will be injected into the grid every year, enough to meet the annual energy consumption needs of over 824,000 Kenyans.

 Oil pipelines

-The Kenya Pipeline Company operates a pipeline that passes through the city.
-It is connected to the refinery at the coastal city of Mombasa and extends further from Eldoret to the lakeside city of Kisumu.
-One of 5 national oil depots is located in the city.
+The Kenya Pipeline Company operates a pipeline that passes through the town.
+It is connected to theT refinery at the coastal city of Mombasa and extends further from Eldoret to the lakeside city of Kisumu.
+One of 5 national oil depots is located in the town.